Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 horizontalpodautoscaler.autoscaling/keda-hpa-consumer-service   Deployment/consumer-service   <unknown>/3 (avg)   1         10        0          10s
 {% endhighlight %}

-You can see that the HPA spun up and the consumer-service pod disappeared.
+You can see that the HPA is created and the consumer-service pod disappeared.

 Let's try and send one message to the Kafka topic.